PranjalAgni/unzip-utility/readme.md

 `npm run start` Will listen for new (zip/rar) files, and will extract them

+Do the evaluations

+- Paste all the roll numbers in `roll.txt` file

-`npm run marks` Will evaluate all the assignments, and emits a `marks.json` file with all the marks and comments for each assignment
+- Run `npm run marks` It will evaluate all the assignments, and emits `marks.json` and `results.csv` file with all the marks and comments for each assignment

+- `results.csv`(**recommended**) will be generated in the order in which assignments are present in the sheet, so you can directly copy paste the column